getsentry/sentry-java/README.md

 Since version 3.0.0 of this SDK, Sentry version >= v20.6.0 is required.
 This only applies to self-hosted Sentry, if you are using [sentry.io](http://sentry.io/) no action is needed.

 Since version 6.0.0 of this SDK, Sentry version >= v21.9.0 is required or you have to manually disable sending client reports via the `sendClientReports` option.
-This only applies to self-hosted Sentry.
+This only applies to self-hosted Sentry, if you are using [sentry.io](http://sentry.io/) no action is needed.

 # Resources